vitalab/vitalab.github.io/deep-learning/_posts/2017-10-02-deep-pyramid-resnet.md

 Paper:
 - [code](https://github.com/jhkim89/PyramidNet)

-This paper has two main contributions, a pyramidal architecture that concentrate the feature map dimension, they change slightly the usual resnet block by adding a zero-padded shortcut, and also try differents layers combinasion inside the block.
+This paper has two main contributions, a pyramidal architecture that concentrates the feature map dimension, they change slightly the usual resnet block by adding a zero-padded shortcut, and also try different layer combinations inside the block.

 ## Model

-This model is a regular resnet but the numbers of feature maps in each layers are calculted by a formula.
+This model is a regular resnet but the number of feature maps in each layer are calculted by a formula.

 ![](/deep-learning/images/dpyres/eq2.png)
 ![](/deep-learning/images/dpyres/eq3.png)